core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 # Examples for Erroneous Registrations

 This section contains a few examples of registration requests for a CoAP Content-Format with identifier 64999 in the FCFS space that must not be allowed to succeed.

+The following considerations also apply to alternative examples where, for the same combination of content type and content coding, a registration was requested for a CoAP Content-Format with identifier in the IETF Review or IESG Approval space.
+That is, such registrations must not be allowed to succeed.

 ## The Media Type is Unknown {#ex-unknown-mt}